 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-If you're tired of reapplying sunscreen every two hours (or just forgetful), a sun shirt is an incredibly effective and easy way to protect your skin from the sun's harmful ultraviolet rays.
-We looked for the shirts that will keep you covered and keep your skin cool in the heat of the sun, so you can keep moving all day long, whether out on the water, hiking at high altitudes, or spending a day in the garden.
+Similar looking shirts can actually offer wildly different levels of sun protetion, so we looked for the best UPF-rated shirts (it's like SPF, but for clothing) that will keep you covered and keep your skin cool in the heat of the sun, so you can keep moving all day long, whether out on the water, hiking at high altitudes, or spending a day in the garden.

 The best overall option for men is the REI Co-op Sahara Shade Hoodie.
 Our team found it to be protective, yet versatile and comfortable enough to wear anywhere, from the trail to a backyard hangout.
-On the women's side, the Mountain Hardware Crater Lake Hoody provides great coverage and takes the win with top scores in comfort and breathability as well.
+On the women's side, the Mountain Hardware Crater Lake Hoody provides great coverage and takes the win in comfort and breathability as well.

 UPF: 50+ | Features: Long sleeves, thumb loops, hood drawstring